RSB-BDSI-Teaching/intro-to-gadi/intro_to_gadi.md

 __Queue status:__

 To look up the status of a job in the queue, we can use the command `qstat`.
-For example, to loop up the job 12345678 in the queue:
+For example, to look up the job 12345678 in the queue:

 ```sh
 qstat -swx 12345678